How Little Ghost Launched a Bold Burger Brand with Fully Custom Packaging in 60 Days

 Little Ghost was more than a spinoff.
 It was a bold reimagining of what a burger joint could be: design-forward, takeout-native, and unapologetically original.
 That energy had to carry through every customer touchpoint, including the packaging.

-From fry bags to grease paper, branded stickers to burger boxes, the Little Ghost team envisioned a fully custom, elevated packaging system, not off-the-shelf.
+From fry bags to grease paper, branded stickers to burger boxes, the team envisioned a fully custom, elevated packaging system.
 But custom packaging often comes with tradeoffs: long lead times, high costs, and complex logistics.
 Four Man Ladder needed a partner who could simplify the process.

 The Challenge

 Launching any restaurant is hard.
-But launching one in 2025—amid volatile global trade policy and rising costs—created a uniquely complex backdrop:
+Launching one in 2025, amid volatile global trade policy and rising costs, created a uniquely complex backdrop:

-Tariff Uncertainty: A new executive order in January 2025 triggered investigations into tariffs on imported goods, creating uncertainty and risk for international procurement.
+Tariff uncertainty: A new executive order in January 2025 triggered investigations into tariffs on imported goods, creating risk for international procurement

-Tight Timelines: The grand opening was fast approaching.
-Packaging had to be finalized, manufactured, warehoused, and delivered on a tight schedule.
+Tight timelines: The grand opening was fast approaching, and packaging had to be finalized, manufactured, warehoused, and delivered on schedule

 The Solution